cryptpad/pqc-mockup/README.md

 ## License

-This project is for educational and research purposes.
+This project is provided as is under the GNU Affero General Public License v3.0.